-- Building shall front the street. - Active uses shall be located on each street frontage.
+- · Buildings shall front the street. - · Active uses shall be located on each street frontage. - One curb cut per block shall not be exceeded on both sides of the street.

 Figure 6-10.
 The complete street hierarchy for the Landmark/Van Dorn corridor.
 Design principles protect functions and help communicate street roles in the heirarchy.